HomeSocial MediaHow Social Media Can Impact What You Buy

 4. Product design should consider “shareability” as a core feature, not an afterthought

-Social media algorithms are designed to show us more of what we engage with, creating both convenience and potential limitations:
+Social media algorithms show us more of what we engage with, which brings both convenience and limits:

 Did you know?
 According to research published in the National Library of Medicine, 71% of consumers report discovering products through algorithmically-recommended content that they wouldn’t have found otherwise.
 However, 64% express concern about the narrowing of their exposure to diverse options.

-The integration of social validation with shopping creates complex psychological effects:
+Combining social validation with shopping produces some knotty effects:

 • FOMO (Fear of Missing Out): Seeing others enjoy products can create anxiety about missing experiences